Worship at First Parish Truro

 We understand that it can be intimidating to visit a church you’ve never attended before, but please know that our congregation welcomes all people warmly.
 We hope you’ll feel right at home, and that you will emerge from our services spiritually uplifted.

-Sunday, June 18th – 10am: Join us for Opening Worship, the first Sunday morning service of our Summer 2017 season.
+Sunday, June 16th – 10am: Join us for Opening Worship, the first Sunday morning service of our summer season.
 10am

-Sunday, August 6th – 10am: Sunday morning worship, featuring Rev. Don Remick, Area Minister of the Massachusetts Conference of the United Church of Christ, as our guest preacher – Communion Sunday – all are welcome at the table to partake in the Eucharist
+Sunday, July 7th – 10am: Sunday morning worship – Communion Sunday – all are welcome at the table to partake in the Eucharist

-Sunday, September 10th – 10am: Join us for this season’s Closing Worship and Picnic Banquet – We will worship together one last time for this summer season, then feast together on a delicious pot luck banquet.
+Sunday, September 15th – 10am: Join us for this season’s Closing Worship and Picnic Banquet – We will worship together one last time for this summer season, then feast together on a delicious pot luck banquet.
 Come even if you can’t bring a dish.
-All are welcome and there is always more than enough food.
+All are welcome and there is always more than enough food to share.